awsdocs/amazon-ecr-user-guide/doc_source/common-errors-docker.md

 Authentication requests are tied to specific regions, and cannot be used across regions\.
 For example, if you obtain an authorization token from US West \(Oregon\), you cannot use it to authenticate against your repositories in US East \(N\.
 Virginia\)\.
 To resolve the issue, ensure that you have retrieved an authentication token from the same Region your repository exists in\.
 For more information, see [Private registry authentication](registry_auth.md)\.

 You have authenticated to push to a repository you don't have permissions for
 You do not have the necessary permissions to push to the repository\.
-For more information, see [Repository policies](repository-policies.md)\.
+For more information, see [Private repository policies](repository-policies.md)\.

 Your token has expired
 The default authorization token expiration period for tokens obtained using the `GetAuthorizationToken` operation is 12 hours\.